The Netherlands Authority for Consumers and Markets

 If businesses or organizations wish to merge, they will have to notify us of their plans.
 We will then assess what the effects will be on competition and consumers.
 If we think that the effects will be negative, we are able to attach conditions to that merger or acquisition.
 Or we can even block it altogether.

-Telecommunication, postal services, transport, and energy
+Telecommunication, postal services, transport, healthcare and energy

-ACM sets additional rules for the telecommunications, postal services, and energy markets.
+ACM sets additional rules for the telecommunications, postal services, healthcare and energy markets.
 This is because competition in these sectors does not naturally exist.
 With these additional rules, we also wish to safeguard the affordability, quality and availability of the products and services in these sectors.
 Finally, we also regulate health care providers that wish to collaborate.

 History of ACM